|Weight:||Spot Price:||Buy Price:|

 How to Buy Canadian Gold Maple Leaf Coins?

 Buying Canadian Maple Leaf Gold Coin 1 oz is an easy and simple process.
 You can buy them online for delivery or storage using the BUY button or you can call our office to place your order over the phone.

-We sell Gold Maples and all major bullion bar and coin products and you can pay by bank wire, credit card or debit card.
+We sell Gold Maple Leaf and all major bullion bar and coin products and you can pay by bank wire, credit card or debit card.

 We make a market in Gold Maples and offer fully insured delivery to our British clients throughout the UK - in England, Wales, Scotland and Northern Ireland - from our depository partner vaults in London and Zurich.